 Absence from clinic due to interviews and externships is not a justifiable absence from clinic.
-Students requesting time off from clinic will be considered individually by the preceptor, the course director, and the Assistant Dean.
-The terms of clinic make up, be it optional clinic (refer to Optional Clinic criteria in the Clinic Manual) or another means, will be at the discretion of the Assistant Dean.
+Students requesting time off from clinic will be considered individually by the preceptor, the course director, the Director of Patient Care Services, and the Assistant Dean of Clinical Education.
+The terms of clinic make up, be it optional clinic (refer to Optional Clinic criteria in the Clinic Manual) or another means, will be at the discretion of the Assistant Dean of Clinical Education.
 These permissions will be limited in nature.